MacCoss - Sample QC and System Suitability

 Experiment Description

-This paper includes 7 figures and 1 Supplemental Figure.
+This paper includes 7 figures and 2 Supplemental Figures.
 The mass spectrometry data was collected between 2014 and 2023 in the MacCoss laboratory.
-The public GitHub Repository maccoss-sample-qc-system-suitability includes R scripts and R Markdown documents that were used to generate Figures 3-7 and Supplementary Figure 1.
-The figures include: (1) a schematic of quality controls used, (2) longitudinal tracking of system suitability, (3) the use of targeted system suitability methods to track system issues, (4) the use of internal controls to identify a sample preparation issue, (5) the use of internal controls to identify a system issue, (6) the use of internal controls and system suitability to a identify system issue, (7) a demonstration of external quality controls in large-scale human study, and (S1) an expansion of the example in Figure 4 with an additional enolase peptide and two PRTC peptides.
+The public GitHub Repository maccoss-sample-qc-system-suitability includes R scripts and R Markdown documents that were used to generate Figures 3-7 and Supplementary Figures 1 and 2.
+The figures include: (1) a schematic of quality controls used, (2) longitudinal tracking of system suitability, (3) the use of targeted system suitability methods to track system issues, (4) the use of internal controls to identify a sample preparation issue, (5) the use of internal controls to identify a system issue, (6) the use of internal controls and system suitability to a identify system issue, (7) a demonstration of external quality controls in large-scale human study, (S1) an expansion of the example in Figure 4 with an additional enolase peptide and two PRTC peptides, and (S2) an alternative way to view the vignette in Figure 6 with PRTC peptides split into two panels by run type.

 Sample Description